-Applicants should submit a writing sample of approximately 350 words in the form of an essay or letter of application.
-It should indicate the applicant's reasons for pursuing advanced study, personal and educational goals, and additional experiences (e.g., military or career) or skills that might provide additional preparation for graduate studies.
+A Letter of Application - written composition of approximately 350 words that indicates the applicant's reasons for pursuing advanced study, explains personal and educational goals, and any additional experiences (i.e. military or career) or skills that might provide a foundation for graduate study.

-Applicants should also contact a faculty member in the department they would like to work with as an advisor, and that faculty member needs to agree to serve as the student's advisor and fund their research.
-Application forms, application fee and transcripts should be submitted to the Graduate School.
+Applicants should also contact a faculty member in the Department they would like to work with as an Advisor, and that faculty member needs to agree to serve as the student's Advisor and fund their research.
 Successful applicants will be selected from those who meet the criteria of grade-point average, GRE scores, CV, and educational background described above and who appear to have professional promise as indicated by personal history and written references.

-Foreign students apply through the Center for International Programs and must submit a completed International Application for Admission online and pay the application fee at: International Students.
+Foreign students apply through the Center for International Programs and most submit a completed International Application for Admission online and pay the application fee at: International Student Services.